orphos/diktor/README.md

-# Mullos
+# Diktor
-Mullos is an implementation of Orphos Programming Language, written in OCaml.
+Diktor is an implementation of Orphos Programming Language frontend and IR interpreter, written in OCaml.
+The primary goal of Diktor is to facilitate the bootstrapping of self-hosted implementation(s) of Orphos.

 # Building
 1. Install opam.